GFialho/task-colkie/README.md

 # How to Test?

 - You can test using the OpenAPI documentation that is on: https://app.swaggerhub.com/apis/GABRIELZZH_1/ColkieTask/1

+## Steps:

+1. You need to run `npm i`
+2. Run postgres database locally using docker-compose
+3.  set DATABASE_URL in .env file and Run prisma migrations: `npx prisma migrate deploy`
+4. Start server locally with `sls offline`
-- First you have to create an user and add the token you received in the Authorization header
+5. Start testing the endpoints (First you have to create an user and add the token you received in the Authorization header)